 1. Invisalign is expensive.

 One of the most significant drawbacks to Invisalign is cost.
-The average treatment costs $3,000 – $8,000, depending on the severity of your case.
+Treatment costs $3,000–$8,000, depending on the severity of your case.
 And, insurance typically won’t provide full coverage, if any.

 Concerned About The Cost of Invisalign?